Codeglee/codeglee.github.io/_posts/2022-03-23-an-automation-approach-pt1.markdown

 _If that sounds interesting, read on._

-#### Here are the scenarios we'll cover in the series:
+#### Here are the key scenarios we'll cover in the series:

 1. Our app has a lengthy first-run only onboarding flow that we want to skip for all but our onboarding UI tests
-2. We want to isolate our UI tests to use _static_ data in a staging environment (see the risks[^1] here)
+2. We want to isolate our UI tests to use a different API endpoint, fetching 'static' data from a staging environment for example (see the risks[^1] here)
-3. We want to enable some additional scenario configuration

-The core parts of this approach are an `AppLauncher` to allow us to read and configure our environment before the app is run.
+The core parts of this approach are an `AppLauncher` as an entry point to allow us to read and configure our environment before the app is run.

 An `AutomationContext` acts as a live-defaulted environment we can use for configuring and tracking automation arguments.

-A `LaunchArgumentBuilder` to make it easy to configure our scenarios
+A set of `Automation Identifiers` shared between `App` and `UI tests`.

-A `UITestScreen` to make it easy to encapsulate assertions and behaviours.
+A `Screen` or `Robot` to make it easy to encapsulate assertions and interactions.

 In this first post, we'll cover the _setup_ required to address our first scenario.